buildbot/buildbot/master/docs/manual/customization.rst

 .. warning::

-    Buildbot is transitioning to a new, simpler style for writing custom steps.
+    Buildbot has transitioned to a new, simpler style for writing custom steps.
     See :doc:`new-style-steps` for details.
-    This section documents new-style steps exclusively, although old-style steps are still supported.
+    This section documents new-style steps.
+    Old-style steps are supported in Buildbot-0.9.0, but not in later releases.

 While it is a good idea to keep your build process self-contained in the source code tree, sometimes it is convenient to put more intelligence into your Buildbot configuration.
 One way to do this is to write a custom :class:`~buildbot.process.buildstep.BuildStep`.